kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ## Explicit Client and Server Collaboration {#collaboration}

-The "Priority" header field can be attached to responses in order to provide an explicit signal that allows servers collaborate to collaborate on the prioritization process.
-A server sends new priority parameter values or confirms the client suggestion.
-This process works well in the case of intermediaries because the client suggested priorities are passed to the origin, giving it the opportunity to improve the priority information before the intermediary allocates resources to the response.
+The "Priority" header field can be attached to responses, it is an explicit signal that allows a server to collaborate in the prioritization process by sending new priority parameter values or confirming the client suggestion.
+When an intermediary is present, the client-suggested priority is passed to the origin server, which gives it the opportunity to improve the priority information.
+The intermediary can use the origin server response to decide how to best prioritize serving the response.

 For example, a client using an HTML document discovers several inline images and requests them with a low urgency via an intermediary.
 The origin server has